CBS Building: Planning

-At the time of the CBS Building's development, city officials were planning the 1961 Zoning Resolution, a zoning ordinance that allowed New York City developers to increase their edifices' maximum floor areas in exchange for adding open space in front of their buildings.
-Saarinen, who worked with city planning commissioner James Felt to resolve the project's zoning issues, wanted to add a sunken plaza with trees outside the CBS Building.
+During the building's development, city officials had implemented the 1961 Zoning Resolution, a modification of the 1916 regulations.
+Saarinen, who had worked with city planning commissioner James Felt to resolve the project's zoning issues, wanted to add a sunken plaza with trees outside the CBS Building.
 The land lot had a floor area ratio of 15, meaning that the building's gross floor area was restricted to 15 times the area of the site.
 Saarinen developed several alternatives, including a 15-story building filing the site, but he ultimately decided on a 38-story building occupying a portion of the site.
 In March 1961, Saarinen wrote to Paley that he had developed a solution: a freestanding slab bereft of setbacks, with a facade composed of triangular piers interspersed with windows.
 The slab would have been either 424 or 491 ft tall.
 Saarinen wrote of the design: "It will be the simplest skyscraper statement in New York."
 Paley twice visited Saarinen's offices in Detroit to see a model of the building.
-On his first visit Paley was unimpressed; but, after his second visit in July 1961, Paley decided to commit to Saarinen's proposal.
+On his first visit Paley was unimpressed; after his second visit in July 1961, Paley decided to commit to Saarinen's proposal.

 Following Saarinen's sudden death on September 1, 1961, his associates, including Kevin Roche, Joseph N. Lacy, and John Dinkeloo, took over the CBS Building's design.
-Dinkeloo said the CBS headquarters had "especially excited" Saarinen.
-As Saarinen had said: "I think Louis Sullivan was right to want the skyscraper to be a soaring thing."
+Dinkeloo said the CBS headquarters had "especially excited" Saarinen, who had said: "I think Louis Sullivan was right to want the skyscraper to be a soaring thing."
 In the firm's office at New Rochelle, New York, Roche and his associates created several mockups of the building.
 Paley recalled that he visited the Roche-Dinkeloo offices at least thirty times to observe five or six mockups.